Through the lens of Abhishek Banerjee

 In the words of actor Abhishek Banerjee, it was constant rejections and failures that paved way to success.
 In 2008, when he followed his calling and moved to Mumbai to become an actor, opportunities were sparse.
 But instead of giving up, Banerjee decided to set foot in the industry as a casting director.
 He soon bagged his first job under Gautam Kishanchandani, who back then was casting for 'Once Upon A Time In Mumbai.'

 Sometime later, Banerjee was asked by Milan Luthria to do casting for his next film, 'Dirty Picture'.
-"I took that project and many more after that as a part-time job to survive in the new city, but when rejections kept on happening in acting, I realised that it was time to say goodbye to it.
+"I took that project and many more after that as a part-time job to survive in the new city, but when rejections kept on happening in acting, I realised that it was time to say goodbye to it and focus on casting.
 I told myself that I was not good at acting and that I needed to train myself.
-Till then, it's better to go back to doing business properly, and that's how 'Casting Bay' (Abhishek's Casting agency) happened.
+Till then, it's better to go back to doing business properly, and that's how 'Casting Bay' (Abhishek's casting agency) happened.

 Experimentation: Need of the hour